andikatjacobdennis/T-SQL/SQL_Data_Types_and_Examples.md

-### T-SQL Data Types
+### SQL Data Types

-T-SQL offers various data types to store different kinds of data.
+SQL offers various data types to store different kinds of data.
 These data types are grouped into several categories, each suited for a specific kind of information.
 Let’s break them down and apply them to **Product** and **Sales** examples.

 ### 1. **Numeric Data Types**
 Used to store numbers, such as prices, quantities, and discount rates.